 Food and Drinks

-The food and drink selection in the lounge was basic.
-There were beer and wines available.
-We were also able to take cold drinks from the fridge.
-They have a coffee machine.
+The food and drink selection in the lounge is basic.
+There have been beer and wines available.
+We have been also able to take cold drinks from the fridge.
+The lounge has a coffee machine.

-The drink selection was good enough for a lounge.
+The drink selection is good enough for a lounge.

-The food and snack selection was small.
-There were soup, sandwiches, croissants, cheese, ham and yogurt available.
-The food selection consisted of cold snacks and there was soup which was the only hot item.
+The food and snack selection is small.
+During our visits, there have been soup, sandwiches, croissants, cheese, ham and yoghurt available.
+The food selection has consisted of cold snacks and there has been soup which has been the only hot item.

 Friendliness of the Customer Service

-Berlin-Tegel Airport will not be your favourite place but the presence of C-Lounge will enhance your experience in this airport.
-If you have more than 1 hour extra time at the airport, visiting C-Lounge surely gives value for your money.
-It gives you much more comfortable environment avoiding the hard noise of crowds at the terminal itself.
-Lastly, we recommend this lounge for plane spotting lovers.
+Berlin-Tegel Airport will not be your favourite place but the presence of C-Lounge will enhance your experience at this airport.
+If you have more than 1 hour extra time at the airport, visiting C-Lounge surely give value for your money.
+It gives you a much more comfortable environment avoiding the unpleasant noise of crowds at the terminal itself.
+Lastly, we recommend this lounge for plane-spotting lovers.

 If you found this information interesting or useful, please remember to SHARE the article with your family and friends on Facebook!

 About the Author

 Ceasar, an immigrant in Finland, co-founded Finnoy Travel out of his passion for exploring new horizons.
 His content primarily centres around immigration, travel, and life in Finland.
 An avid road tripper, Ceasar also shares insider tips on car driving abroad.